Winter Driving Tips

 - Complete visibility – Ensure that you clear all snow from your car before setting out – even snow left on the roof, as it can start to melt and slide down your windscreen, compromising your vision.
 You should also make sure your lights are fully visible, as well as your number plate as not doing so is illegal.
 If there is a lot of condensation in your car, wait until it all clears before setting off.

 - Batteries – Increased pressure on the battery through use of lights, heaters and wipers over winter can take its toll on car batteries.
 Try not to leave heaters on for any longer than necessary and turn all lights and wipers off when you are starting the car so there is no added pressure.
 Free checks are available from some breakdown companies, check your policy.

 - Check, check and check – It is vital to do checks on your car throughout winter, not just once at the beginning.
 Make sure your lights are working and tyres have plenty of tread as this is key to staying safe on the roads.
 You should consider having winter tyres put on, and if not ensure your tyre has a tread of at least 3mm.
 Wiper blades quite often get damaged when they are iced onto the windscreen, so be careful peeling them off and if they are damaged, replace immediately.

 - Know how to drive in snow and ice – Always clear the snow off your driving shoes, as if they are wet you may not be able to use the pedals properly.
 Release the brakes slowly to avoid skidding in snow and pull away in 2nd gear where you can.
 If you do skid at any point, release the brakes and clutch.

 As always, we recommend that you take care of your paintwork in the winter months as the damp weather can aggravate scuffs and scrapes and can develop into rust patches.
-Give us a call on 0800 145 5118 or fill in the form on the right to find your local specialist for a fee no obligation quote
+Give us a call on 0800 145 5118 or complete our online form to find your local specialist for a free, no obligation quote